scflode/dev-proxy/docs/05_databases.md

 # Databases

+> Currently out of the box PostgreSQL is configured only.
+For supporting e.g.
+> MySQL you can adapt the `config/base.yml` accordingly.

 ## Access to database (PostgreSQL) containers

 An important part of development with databases is to access those from outside.